Hirrolot/Hirrolot/README.md

 ## About me

-I'm a sixteen y/o enthusiast in formal linguistics, type theory, programming languages and programming paradigms.
+I'm a 16 y/o enthusiast in formal linguistics, type theory, programming languages and programming paradigms.

 Also an active open-source contributor & publicist at [Habr].